 - Close all

-Improvement Activites account for 15% of a non-patient-facing physician’s MIPS score (for most pathologists the other 85% is Quality Measures.
+Improvement Activities account for 15% of a non-patient-facing physician’s MIPS score (for most pathologists the other 85% is Quality Measures.
 However, if in some instances CMS is able to attribute Cost measures to pathologists in which case Cost is 15% and Quality is 70% of the overall MIPS score; IA will remain at 15%).

 Improvement Activities are classified as high-weighted (worth 40 points) and medium-weighted (worth 20 points).
 The CAP recommends you choose either two medium-weighted or one high-weighted IA.

-- Physicians must do the activity for a minimum of 90 days and up to a full year.
+- Physicians must do the activity for a minimum of 90 continuous days and up to a full year.

 - Physicians must keep documentation for 10-years on how they participate in an Improvement Activity.

 Many activities pathologists are already doing should qualify for Improvement Activities.
 According to data collected by the CAP’s 2018 Pathologists Quality Registry, some of the top utilized Improvement Activities by pathologists were: